 Rocket Lake supports the PCIe 4.0 interface, which provides twice the bandwidth of PCIe 3.0.
 That addresses a key weakness exacerbated by AMD's now two-year-long advantage with its uncontested leadership position in I/O connectivity.
 Intel has also bumped up Rocket Lake's memory throughput to DDR4-3200, a nice step up from the prior gen's DDR4-2933.

 So what's the catch?
 Rocket Lake tops out at eight cores and sixteen threads due to the backported architecture, a step back from the 10-core Comet Lake i9 models.
 "Backporting" is a method that allows Intel to take a new design built on a smaller process node, in this case 10nm, and etch it on an older, larger node (in this case, 14nm).

 That's an odd development in light of Intel's 10-core Comet Lake flagships, not to mention that eight cores certainly feels inadequate in the face of AMD's 16-core Ryzen 9 5950X.
-Intel is betting heavily on its 19% IPC gains and high clock speeds to offset the lower core counts, and the company may have a split product stack, with Alder Lake hybrid chips coming in later to address the higher core count segment.
+Intel admits that Rocket Lake's lowered core count can lead to reduced gen-on-gen performance in heavily-threaded applications, but the company is betting heavily on its 19% IPC gains and high clock speeds to offset the lower core counts.
+The Alder Lake hybrid chips will come in later to address the higher core count segment.

-Rocket Lake slots into Intel's 11th-gen processor family, but all signs also point to refreshed Comet Lake chips for Core i3 (and lower) 11th-gen processors, which is another interesting development.
-Intel has slowly teased out the details of the Rocket Lake chips, but the company hasn't provided the full details yet.
-However, retailer listings and a string of leaked benchmarks have pretty much filled in the gaps, so let's cover what we know so far.
+Rocket Lake slots into Intel's 11th-gen processor family, but Intel is using refreshed Comet Lake chips for Core i3 (and lower) 11th-gen processors, which is another interesting development.
+Intel has slowly teased out the details of the Rocket Lake chips, but recently divulged the full details ahead of the review embargo lift later this month.
+Let's cover what we know so far.